openrewrite/rewrite-docs/reference/yaml-format-reference.md

 # Declarative YAML Format

-There are two places Rewrite [YAML](https://yaml.org/) files may appear:
+There are two places OpenRewrite [YAML](https://yaml.org/) files may appear:

 * Within the rewrite.yml file of a project that applies rewrite recipes via the [rewrite-gradle-plugin](gradle-plugin-configuration.md) or [rewrite-maven-plugin](rewrite-maven-plugin.md)
   * Will not be included in jars published from your project